 Different permission levels can be assigned to personnel who use this system.
-While this guide provides an overview of all features, some features may not be accessible to the user due to permission level controls, see "Chapter 8 - Security" on page 39.
+While this guide provides an overview of all features, some features may not be accessible to the user due to permission level controls, see "Chapter 8 - Security" on page 45.
 Features only available to installers, or installers and managers, are noted at the beginning of the chapter.

-Chapter 2 - The Main Dashboard
+Chapter 2 - Getting Started

-Upon installation, the main Dashboard is the default display that you will see on the monitor (Fig. 2.1).
+The main Dashboard is the default screen displayed on the monitor (Fig. 2.1).
 The Dashboard shows real-time lane events for each vehicle in the drive-thru lane.
 The Dashboard consists of a frame with one to six user-defined Data Sections that display various combinations of measured event data.
-The Single Lane drive-thru Dashboard in Fig. 2.1 shows a Lane, Pull Forward, a Mobile Pickup graphic, and six real-time Data Sections.
+Fig. 2.1 shows a Single-Lane drive-thru setup, with six real-time Data Sections, including a Pull Forward and Mobile Pickup section.
 The event information displayed is refreshed every second.

 To customize and configure your Dashboard, click on the (menu) icon in the upper left corner of the screen.
+The SECURITY (Login) screen appears (see Fig.1.8).
+Log in by selecting your assigned User Type and password.
 This opens the Dashboard Settings screen.
-The default language is English; to switch to French, click on the Canadian flag icon FR 1 at the top of the screen (see Fig. 2.2).
+The default language is English; to switch to French, click on the Canadian flag icon FR 1-1 at the top of the screen (see Fig. 2.2).